Required Medical and Evacuation Insurance (CISI)

-The Global Education Office at the Reves Center strongly recommends (or, in some cases, requires -- see below) that you purchase Cultural Insurance Services International (CISI) insurance for your time abroad.
+The Global Education Office at the Reves Center requires that W&M students studying abroad purchase Cultural Insurance Services International (CISI) insurance, which will be valid for the duration of their academic program.
 CISI offers insurance that is specially designed for the needs of students abroad.
 It includes basic health insurance, coverage for emergency medical or security evacuation, repatriation, and emergency medical family reunion.
 It also includes 24/7 telephone assistance, medical referral, medical monitoring and prescription drug replacement/shipment .
 The World Class Coverage Plan with CISI is administered through William & Mary and has a special range of coverage, tailored for William & Mary students.
 While you are abroad CISI will become your primary insurer.

-Coverage can be purchased through W&M at $34.00 a month for your period of study.
+Coverage is provided at a flat rate of $170 per semester, or $65 for the summer.
+It will be charged directly to your student account.
 If you plan to travel before or after your program's period of study, you can purchase additional coverage for the time of travel directly from CISI at their standard rate, which is somewhat higher than the group rate.

 When and how do I use CISI insurance?

 The policy’s benefits plan and claim form can be found here.
 If you are covered by CISI, be sure to give a copy of this plan and/or website link to your parents or other appropriate contact in case there is an emergency while abroad.
 Upon enrollment, you will receive an email from CISI with quick reference information that you should carry with you at all times during your period of coverage.

 - How you use this insurance varies from country to country depending on their health care system.

 - Team Assist (TAP), an auxiliary service of CISI insurance, provides 24-hour telephone assistance.
 They can help find English speaking doctors and refer you to the best medial facility for your injury or illness.